Guest-615695028/Guest-615695028/en/words.md

 16. suffix _-ous_ is unchanged - `@s` e.g. _famous_.

 ## Special rules for TSR 2.0
-1. The following very common words keep their original and irregular spelling, along with the said voiced-th words in Principal Rule 7.
+1. The folloing very common words keep their original and irregular spelling, along with the said voiced-th words in Principal Rule 7.
    1. Personal pronouns and adjectives: _you(r)(s)_.
    2. Parts of the vebs to be and to have: _are_,_was_,_were_,_have_,_having_
    3. Small numbers: _one(th)_, _once_, _two(th)_;